Newbury, Berkshire: Sports and leisure

 Newbury's rugby union club Newbury R.F.C., founded in 1928, has been based at a purpose-built ground at Monks Lane since 1996.
 The town has two cricket teams, including Newbury Cricket Club, founded in 1822 and playing at Northcroft Playing Fields, and Falkland Cricket Club, which in May 2023 hosted the first ever professional cricket match in West Berkshire with a match between the Southern Vipers and South East Stars in the Charlotte Edwards Cup.

-Newbury has two athletics clubs, Team Kennet and Newbury Athletics Club, which train at the Crookham Common Athletics Track.
+Newbury has two athletics clubs, Team Kennet and Newbury Athletic Club, which train at the Crookham Common Athletics Track.
 The town is also home to numerous golf courses.
 The most notable is situated at the historic Donnington Grove estate, built in 1763 and where a golf course was opened in 1993.

 Victoria Park is the town's main park, located near the centre of the town, and includes tennis courts, a boating pond, adventure golf course, skatepark and bowling green.
 The park is frequently used for local events throughout the year, such as the Newbury Waterways Festival in July.
 Between 2004 and 2011, the Park's bandstand played host to the Keep Off The Grass (KOTG) dance music event.
 Until 2018, it was also the finish line of the Crafty Craft, an improvised raft race along the canal.